Spearfoot/FreeNAS-scripts/README.md

 ***
 # save_config.sh

-Copies the FreeNAS system configuration file to a dataset you specify.
+Saves your FreeNAS system configuration file to a dataset you specify.
+Supports both FreeNAS 9.x and the newer Corral version.
 The backup filenames are formed from the hostname, complete FreeNAS version, and date, in this format: _hostname-freenas_version-date.db_.
 Here is an example from a recent backup on my server named _boomer_:

 ```
 boomer-FreeNAS-9.10.2-U2-e1497f2-20170315224905.db